-Another Slovak town inscribed in the List of the World Cultural Heritage is the historic BARDEJOV, one of the oldest Slovak towns.
+Another Slovak town inscribed in the UNESCO World Heritage List is the historic Bardejov, one of the oldest Slovak towns.

-The town of BARDEJOV (population 33,400) in the Eastern part of Slovakia was rightly awarded the European award, gold medal of ICOMOS Foundation of UNESCO in 1986 and it was inscribed into the List of the World Cultural Heritage of the same organisation in 2000.
+The town of Bardejov (population 33,700) in the Eastern part of Slovakia was rightly awarded the European award, gold medal of ICOMOS Foundation of UNESCO in 1986 and it was inscribed into the UNESCO World Heritage List of the same organisation in 2000.

 Attractiveness of Bardejov is enhanced by the pleasant landscape with numerous landmarks.
 In the calm valley of the Bardejovský potok brook on the south-eastern foothill of the Flysch mountain of Busov the spa of Bardejov is located.
 The town administers it.
 Múzeum ľudovej architektúry (Museum of Popular Architecture) situated in the upper part of the spa, where 28 folk buildings from the upper part of the Šariš and the north of Zemplín region have been gathered.

 The town was referred to in the Ipatievsky annals in 1241 as the market settlement of Bardouev.
 Another, six year younger document, mentions that in the territory of Bardpha was a Cistercian monastery.
 The arrival of German colonists after the Tartar invasion gave impetus to the development of a prospering and flourishing medieval town.
 Royal privileges and above all the decision of Louis I of 1376 to promote Bardejov to free royal borough accelerated its further development.

 Bardejov lived its best times in the 15th century.
 The driving force of its prosperity was trade and crafts, which classified it among the most important towns of the Kingdom of Hungary.
 The town opened itself to the modern ideas in the field of culture and education in the 16th century.
 They were brought to the town primarily from Germany by representatives of the Renaissance and Reformation humanism.